suzzang/D3QN-LLM-for-TSC/README.md

 If this research has been helpful, please cite the papers below.

 ### 📖 Scopus Journal
-- **[Accepted]** **Sujeong Choi** and Yujin Lim, “Optimizing Traffic Signal Control Using LLM-Driven Reward Weight Adjustment in Reinforcement Learning,” *Journal of Information Processing Systems* (Editing/Proofreading in progress, Expected publication: February 2025).
+- **S. Choi** and Y. Lim, "Optimizing Traffic Signal Control Using LLM-Driven Reward Weight Adjustment in Reinforcement Learning," Journal of Information Processing Systems, vol. 21, no. 1, pp. 43-51, 2025.

 ### 🎤 Domestic Conference
 - **[Oral Presentation]**